iainnash/prop-house-discord-bot/submission.md

 this allows users to keep up with their favorite prop houses and to surface new prop house auctions to users that may be unfamiliar with other communities

+the channels that currently are supported are rich discord channels (buttons and message that update based on subscription status) and a public twitter feed for all prop houses that can be re-tweeted by community or split into different twitter accounts as time goes on.

 i've also open-sourced the code for people to update and make their own bots. the code is written in typescript and is lightweight as possible. a really typescript SDK interface allowing anyone to interact with the prop house as easy as one line of JS is also included.

 ### roadmap: